jtran12/TeA/doc/phase1/Scope.md

 ### Learning Goals

-The recurring theme regarding learning goals is to gain some experience working with languages and frameworks that are in very high demand in today’s job market.
+The recurring theme regarding learning goals is to gain some experience working with languages and frameworks that are in very high demand in todayâ€™s job market.
 We are also working on our ability to take simple user stories and turn them into software solutions that perfectly satisfies what the user had in mind.
 Finally, we will be following the Kanban workflow methodology, a first for some of us.
 The experience working in a Kanban team would be a great reference point when considering its pros and cons in our future endeavours.